The CHPC has a new page summarizing machine learning and artifical intelligence resources.

-In addition to deploying and operating high performance computational resources and providing advanced user support and training, CHPC serves as an expert team to broadly support the increasingly diverse research computing and data needs on campus.
-These needs include support for big data, big data movement, data analytics, security, virtual machines, Windows science application servers, protected environments for data mining and analysis of protected health information, and advanced networking.
+In addition to deploying and operating high-performance computational resources and providing advanced user support and training, CHPC serves as an expert team to broadly support the increasingly diverse research computing and data needs on campus.
+These needs include support for big data, big data movement, data analytics, security, virtual machines, Windows science application servers, protected environments for data mining and analysis of protected health information, advanced networking, and more.

-If you are new to CHPC, the best place to start to get more information on CHPC resources and policies is our Getting Started page.
+If you are new to the CHPC, the best place to learn about CHPC resources and policies is our Getting Started page.

 Allocation Requests for Summer 2024 are Due June 1st, 2024